The-Cave-Tech/GokstadAkademiet2025/README.md

 **Using the SearchBar in a page or component:**

-1. Import SearchBar component and
+1. Import SearchBar component and state
 ```tsx
 import { SearchBar } from "@/components/ui/SearchBar";
 import { useState } from "react";